ionic-team/stencil/STYLE_GUIDE.md

   /**
    * 1. Own Properties
-   * Always set a the type if a default value
+   * Always set a the type if a default value has not
-   * has not been set.
-If a default value is being
+   * been set.
+If a default value is being set, then type
-   * set, then type is already inferred.
+   * is already inferred.
+List the own properties in
+   * alphabetical order.
+Note that because these properties
+   * do not have the @Prop() decorator, they will not be exposed
+   * publicly on the host element, but only used internally.
    */
+  num: number;
   someText = 'default';
-  num: number

   /**
    * 2. Reference to host HTML element.